What is a Salesforce Roadmap?

 A roadmap is your best defense against divide and conquer

-Remember the divide and conquer tactics we described in the previous articles?
-We shared with you how SalesForce will make contact with multiple individuals and decision-makers throughout your organization.
+Remember the divide and conquer tactics we described in our guide on negotiating with Salesforce?
+We shared with you how Salesforce will make contact with multiple individuals and decision-makers throughout your organization.

 Its goal with divide and conquer is to create conflicting stories which develop chaos in terms of what you actually need.